PV-Lab/bayesim/docs/citingbayesim.rst

 Citing bayesim
 ==============

-If you use the code, please consider citing
+If you use the code, please cite `this paper <https://www.sciencedirect.com/science/article/pii/S0010465519300414?via%3Dihub>`_.

-[placeholder]